 What are Stripe’s biggest downsides?

-Stripe’s main friction points are: fees that add up (especially for international transactions), reliance on developer resources for advanced customization, and its limited support for certain industries and regions.
+Stripe’s main friction points are: fees that add up (especially for international transactions when compared to solutions like Wise), reliance on developer resources for advanced customization, and its limited support for certain industries and regions.

 What makes Whop Payments different from Stripe?